Compute

 • Entry 1: On the ModelArts console, choose Algorithm Management > My algorithms.
 Then, create an algorithm and use it in training jobs or publish it to AI Gallery.

-• Entry 2: On the ModelArts console, choose Training Management > Training Jobs, and click Create Training Job to create a custom algorithm and submit a training job.
+• Entry 2: On the ModelArts console, choose Model Training > Training Jobs, and click Create Training Job to create a custom algorithm and submit a training job.
 For details, see Using a Custom Image to Create a CPU- or GPU-based Training Job.

 Parameters for creating an algorithm